-On some revisions, the notch filter is selected for 50 or 60 Hz using a screw near the Battery Pack Cable connection.
-For 60 Hz insert (remove) the screw for modules with RevC (RevD, RevE).
-The filter setting is reported in the SYSYEM INFO window on the PC.
+The notch filter is selected for 50 or 60 Hz using a screw near the Battery Pack Cable connection.
+For 60 Hz remove the screw, for 50 Hz leave the screw in place.
+The filter setting is reported in PC-SAM's SYSYEM INFO window.